X-ray and diagnostic imaging

 CBCT - Cone Beam Computer Tomography

-The cone beam is a 3D imaging method using cone-beam computed tomography, which creates a reconstructed three-dimensional image of the scanned area, greatly facilitating diagnosis and therapy planning.3D imaging has advanced significantly in the last two decades and has found its application in orthodontics, oral, and maxillofacial surgery, especially in situations that require understanding the complex anatomical relationships and surrounding structures of the maxillofacial skeleton.
-The device allows us to scan various fields and parts of the face.
-The key advantage of CBCT is its high-resolution images with relatively low radiation doses.
-This imaging is completely painless and comfortable for the patient.
-It is essential for every adult patient and is now an indispensable part of the first examination for any adult patient.
+Cone beam is a 3D imaging method using cone beam computed tomography, where a reconstructed three-dimensional image of the imaged area is created in the image, which greatly facilitates the work in diagnostics and treatment planning.
+3D imaging has developed greatly in the last two decades and has found application in orthodontics, oral and maxillofacial surgery, especially in situations that require understanding of complex anatomical relationships and surrounding structures of the maxillofacial skeleton.
+The device allows us to image different fields and parts of the face.
+The key advantage of CBCT is its high-resolution images at a relatively low dose

 Paranasal Sinus Imaging